-Spaced repetition is a learning tactic that utilizes the spacing effect that Ebbinghaus asserted during his study on memory strength.
+Spaced repetition is a learning tactic that utilizes the spacing effect from Ebbinghaus' research.

-Here’s a great explanation from Gwern.net: The spacing effect essentially says that if you have a question (“What is the fifth letter in this random sequence you learned?”), and you can only study it, say, 5 times, then your memory of the answer (‘e’) will be strongest if you spread your 5 tries out over a long period of time - days, weeks, and months.
+Here’s a great explanation from Gwern.net: The spacing effect essentially says that if you have a question, and you can only study it, say, 5 times, then your memory of the answer will be strongest if you spread your 5 tries out over a long period of time.

-Organizations can increase the impact of their reinforcement programs by moving beyond the focus on remembering and paying attention to important factors such as repetition and timing.
+Organizations can increase the impact of their reinforcement programs by factoring in effective repetition and timing.

-So how is Training Reinforcement different than spaced repetition?
-Training Reinforcement takes the concept of spaced repetition and adds additional layers, making it a more effective solution for training programs.
+Training Reinforcement takes the concept of spaced repetition and adds additional layers, making it a more effective solution for behavior change.

-Training Reinforcement uses your training content, learning objectives, and expected behavior outcomes to create a goal-based, structured Training Reinforcement program.
-Spaced repetition can be done manually, but Training Reinforcement allows learners to focus on knowledge and skills retention instead of repetition and timing.
+Training Reinforcement uses your training content, learning objectives, and expected behavior outcomes to create a goal-based Training Reinforcement program.
+Spaced repetition can be done manually, but Training Reinforcement allows learners to focus on knowledge retention and lasting behavior change.

-Reinforcement programs use your learning objectives and expected behavior outcomes to create a “story” or timeline of events and messages.
-Your learning objectives are then spaced out over the course of this story to increase knowledge retention.
+Reinforcement programs use your learning objectives and expected behavior outcomes to create a timeline of events.
+Your objectives are then spaced out over the course of the program to increase knowledge retention.
 By utilizing a smart, automated delivery platform, Mindmarker uses spaced repetition to increase knowledge retention and create lasting behavior change.

 Download our eBook, Moving Beyond The Forgetting Curve, to learn how to utlize spaced repetition in your reinforcement program.